 $100 for a 30 minute working dog slot* (limited working dog slots available)

 When: Saturday, May 9th from 9am-1:30pm.
 Click here to register, deadline to register is March 31st.

 What: Heather & Emma are co-teaching this one with live demos/working dog slots!

-What: Is your dog anxious?
+Is your dog anxious?
 Are they generally nervous, fearful or aggressive?
 Afraid of noises, new people, new dogs, the vacuum cleaner, insert-trigger-here?
 Do they resort to “fighting or fleeing” too often?
 Or, are they so happy about life that they become completely stimulated in many situations and have a hard time settling down and self-regulating?
-Do you want to help them boost their confidence and be happier in general?
+Do you want to help them relax, boost their confidence and be happier in general?
 Then this seminar is for you!
 Choose between a 30 minute working dog slot or an audit/observer slot.
 Observers will be able to watch any of the working dog sessions and a LOT can be learned from these!

-- Influential factors of aggression, anxiety and fear-based behaviors, including: brain development, breed, age, temperament, health and socialization
+- Influential factors of behavior, including: brain development, breed, age, temperament, health and socialization

 - Key behavior and learning theory concepts, including: how dogs learn, early signs and taking a history

 - Prevention and management, including body language, de-stressing, calmnatives/medications, exercise and what to do when things go south

 - Working your dog, a general overview*: counter-conditioning, how to influence behavior, working to reverse “flight or fight” responses, reduce anxiety and build confidence, help them decompress and calm and redirect in the face of over-stimulation.
 You will have the opportunity to choose which dogs to observe during our working sessions: the Calm, Controlled Dog working session or the Fear, Anxiety & Aggression working session.
 These will be held simultaneously.